legal resources necessary to hold negligent facilities accountable.

-The individual who files a complaint in regards to a resident who is the victim of abuse, neglect or exploitation is also given immunity under the Adult Protective Services Act.
-The only individual who may not claim immunity is the one against whom the complaint is being filed.
+The individual who files a complaint regarding a resident who is the victim of abuse, neglect, or exploitation is also given immunity under the Adult Protective Services Act.
+The only individual who may not claim immunity is the one against whom the complaint is filed.

-Family members and staff workers can also use a toll free report hotline in Indiana to report any incidents of abuse, neglect or exploitation.
-In Indiana, the toll free hotline to call is 1-(800)-992-6978.
-It is important that complaints of abuse be made as soon as possible to that an endangered adult can begin to receive protective services.
+Family members and staff workers can also use a toll-free report hotline in Indiana to report any abuse, neglect, or exploitation incidents.
+The toll-free hotline in Indiana is 1-(800)-992-6978.
+Complaints of abuse must be made as soon as possible so that an endangered adult can receive protective services.

 Understand the Rights of Nursing Home Residents

 Family members should know that nursing home residents are granted a broad scope of rights under federal laws.
 The Nursing Home Reform Act of 1987 provides numerous rights for residents, including the right to:

 - Be free from chemical or physical restraints.